MicrosoftLearning/SC-5003_Information-protection-and-Data-Loss-Prevention/Instructions/Labs/LAB_Ex03_Auto_Sensitivity_Labels.md

 ---
 lab:
-    task: 'Create and publish a sensitivity label'
+    task: 'Create and assign an auto-labeling policy'
-    exercise: 'Exercise 2 - Create and publish a sensitivity label'
+    exercise: 'Exercise 3 - Create and assign an auto-labeling policy'
 ---

 # Skilling Tasks